Learning in repeated auctions: Contextual Estimation of Reserve Prices

 \subsection{Using a Bid Prediction}

 Another very different approach does not rely on a surrogate of $\phi$ \citep{medina2017revenue}, but on having access to a good prediction of the highest value.
-For simplicity, we consider the posted-price setting, i.e., $x^{(2)} = 0$ (and for this subsection, we then drop $x^{(2)}$ from notations).
-We assume the bidder has access to a prediction function of the highest value $\hat{x}(\z)$ with a given squared error -- i.e. such that
+For simplicity, consider the posted-price setting, i.e., when there is only one bidder, or $x^{(2)} = 0$ (and for this subsection, we then drop $x^{(2)}$ from notations).
+Assume the unique bidder has access to a prediction function of the highest value $\hat{x}(\bz)$ with a given squared error -- i.e. such that